DarkGhostHunter/Laralocker/README.md

      *
      * @var string
      */
-    public $prefix = 'ticket_slots';
+    public $prefix = 'ticket_locking';

     // ...
 }
 ```

-> If you don't use `$slotTtl`, the Locker will automatically get it from the `$timeout`, `retryUntil()` and finally the default from the config file, to match the Job lifecycle.
+## Releasing and Clearing slots

+When a Job fails, the `releaseSlot()` shouldn't be reached.
+This will allow to NOT update the last slot if the job fails, and will leave the slot reserved until it expires.

+If you release a Job back into the queue, or fail it manually, be sure to call `clearSlot()`.
+This will delete the slot reservation so other Jobs can reserve it.

+> If you're using Laravel 6.0, the slot clearing is done automatically if your Job fails when throwing an Exception.
+If you fail manually your Job, you still need to use `clearSlot()`.

 ## Detailed inner workings

+Curious about how this works?
+Fasten your seatbelts:

-Before *handling* the Job, a custom Event Listener will check if it has the `Lockable` interface.
-If that's the case, then it will pass the Job to the Locker, that will check what was the last slot used for the Job using the Cache.
+When *handling* the Job, the Job will pass itself to the Locker.
+This class will check what was the last slot used for the Job using the Cache.

-If there was no last slot used (because is the first in the queue, or the Cache was flushed), it will call `startFrom()` and save what it returns into slot into the Cache, forever.
+If there is no last slot used (because is the first in the queue, or the Cache was flushed), it will call `startFrom()` and save what it returns into slot into the Cache, forever, to avoid calling `startFrom()` every time.

-Next, the Locker will check the next slot by calling `next($slot)` of the Job.
-It will recursively call `next($slot)` a non-reserved slot is found.
+Next, the Locker will pass the initial slot to `next($slot)`, and then check if the resulted slot is free.
+It will recursively call `next($slot)` until a non-reserved slot is found.

-Once found, the Locker will reserve it using the Cache.
-If the Job has a timeout, it will use that value as Time-To-Live for the Cache key to avoid zombie reservations in the Cache.
+Once found, the Locker will reserve it using the Cache with a save Time-To-Live for the Cache key to avoid keeping zombie reservations in the Cache.

-Then the Locker will copy it inside the `$slot` property of the Job, and then the Job will be **_handled_**.
+The Locker will copy the used slot inside the `$slot` property of the Job, and then the Job keep executing.
 That way, the developer can use the slot inside the Job (like in our Ticket example).

-Once the Job finishes, the Locker will save the `$slot` as the last slot used in the Cache, forever.
+Once the Job calls `releaseSlot()`, the Locker will save the `$slot` as the last slot used in the Cache, forever.
 This will allow other Jobs to start from that slot, instead of checking from the very first slot and encounter unreserved slots that expired in the Cache.

+If the Job fails, no "last slot" will be updated, and the slot will stay reserved until it expires.

 If the slot was already saved as the last, it will compare the timestamp from when the Job was started, and update it only if its more recent.
-This allow to NOT save a slot that is "older".
+This allow to NOT save a slot that is "older", allowing the slots to keep going forward.

 Finally, it will "release" the current reserved slot from the reservation pool in the Cache, avoiding zombie keys into the cache.